GEO & AI Search

 AI Summary

-This checklist is the same one we use to baseline new client engagements at OrganikPI.
-It’s organized into six sections covering 50 specific signals AI engines reward when deciding whether to cite a brand.
+This checklist is the same one we use to baseline new client engagements at OrganikPI: 50 specific signals across six sections, scored 1 or 0, producing a number that tells you exactly where to start fixing.

 Section 1: Technical foundations (10 points)